-- Must attend one of the info sessions
+- Must attend one of the information sessions

 - Submit application and include cover letter, resume and additional questions (below) as one document.

-For a list of all details including dates of info session, orientation dates, and form to letter of recommendation, please visit: http://www.umflint.edu/orientationleader/
+For a list of all details including dates of info sessions, orientation dates please visit: http://www.umflint.edu/orientationleader/

 For New Orientation Leader Applicants:

-- What three things do you love most about University of Michigan – Flint?
+- What three things do you love most about the University of Michigan – Flint?